bluehabit/finance/stocks/blaze-capital.md

 `capitulation volume candle' as shown by the tweet on your dekstop from pumpcats?`

+`nasdaq since its not top 500 companies seems to have a lot more companies that can go parabolic`

 ## Earnings day

 Earnings day are hard to trade, can be a gamble.